tomekrozalski/npm-workspaces-test/README.md

 ## Example

-Clone the repository (`npm clone git@github.com:tomekrozalski/npm-workspaces-test.git`) and install packages in the root of the project (`cd npm-workspaces-test` and `npm install`).
+Clone the repository (`git clone git@github.com:tomekrozalski/npm-workspaces-test.git`) and install packages in the root of the project (`cd npm-workspaces-test` and `npm install`).
 Run the first app, elephant: `npm run dev --workspace=elephant`.
 On the `http://localhost:5173/` you will see 404 page, because in this app locale is required.
 Move to `http://localhost:5173/pl-pl`:

 <img width="1557" alt="image" src="https://github.com/user-attachments/assets/012b5124-6d6a-426c-928b-cf3ae607ba20" />